 As the weather heats up ladies start to incorporate more florals prints and bright colors.
 Look out for light and flowy materials like chiffon, tulle, and silk.
 If you’re looking for tips on what to wear to a fall/winter wedding check out this post.

-Pro guiri tip: buying a new outfit for each wedding gets expensive.
+Insider tip: buying a new outfit for each wedding gets expensive.
 A lot of Spanish women rent their entire look from companies like La Mas Mona & Rental Mode.
 You can rent the main elements of your outfit (dress, mono, pants, skirt, top, etc.) as well as accessories (belt, purse, jewelry) for around €60.
 Tocado or pamela rentals cost extra.
+You can also purchase outfits second-hand for a fraction of the price from apps like Vinted; I’ve sold outfits worn to weddings and purchased flamenco dresses for feria too.
+Since they’ve only been worn once they’re basically new! 😉